 Sharpening in Photoshop Part Two

-In the first part i showed how to sharpen an image using high pass filter.
-In this part i will be showing how to sharpen an image using smart sharp in Photoshop.
+In the first part, I showed how to sharpen an image using high pass filter.
+In this part, I will be demonstrating how to sharpen an image using smart sharp in Photoshop.
 Smart Sharp gives more control over sharpening an image such as sharpening in highlighted or shadowed areas.
 It also has three types of modes to choose from which you can select depending on what situation you are attempting to sharpen.